 The GDPR sets a high standard for consent.
 But you often won’t need consent.
 If consent is difficult, look for a different lawful basis.

 If you are not confident that you already have consent, you should consider another legal basis.
 As an organisation discharging a statutory obligation you should consider Public Task.

 |Description||You can rely on this lawful basis if in the exercise of official authority.
 This covers public functions and powers that are set out in law or to perform a specific task in the public interest that is set out in law.|

-The provision of professional development to staff (and therefore the use of IRIS Connect) can be seen as a required element of the task of running a school.
-Additionally there are statutory requirements relating to professional development for teachers that you might like to highlight.
-(Based on our experience with other schools, we have selected public task as a basis in our example documentation below).
+The provision of professional development to staff (and therefore the use of IRIS Connect) is a required function of running a school.
+There are statutory requirements relating to professional development for teachers, as detailed in the example below.

-Based up the ICO’s documentation template for data controllers, the following provides information on how you may wish to document your lawful basis for processing.
+Based upon the ICO’s documentation template for data controllers, the following provides information on how you may wish to document your lawful basis for processing.

 In this example:

-- We have not provided responses for the fields relating to third countries or international organisations that personal data are transferred to as IRIS Connect stores all data within the EU.
+- They have not provided responses for the fields relating to third countries as IRIS Connect stores all data within the EU.

-- We have not provided details for an Article 9 basis for processing special category data.
-If you intend to record data that is special category then you would need to select one of the conditions for processing listed in the linked ICO guidance.
+- They have not provided details for an Article 9 basis for processing special category data.
+If you intend to record data that is a special category then you would need to select one of the conditions for processing listed in the linked ICO guidance.